narendersaini32/simons/README.md

   - JavaScript
     -[jshint](https://jshint.com/)

+### Unfixed bugs

+ The game has a small bug in which so far I could not figure out how to fix.
+ If you press any of the four buttons and the start button more than once they begin flashing randomly, outside of the game logic needing to reload the page.

 ## Deployment

 The deployment of this project was done using Cloud9 IDE as well as it working directory and